Sorting in .NET MAUI TreeView (SfTreeView)

 NOTE

-It is mandatory to specify the PropertyName of SortDescriptor in programmatic sorting.
+It is mandatory to specify the PropertyName of SortDescriptor when using programmatic sorting.

 Custom sorting

-Custom sorting can be applied by assigning a comparer to the SortDescriptor.Comparer property and the comparer will be added to the SortDescriptors collection.
+Custom sorting can be applied by assigning a comparer to the SortDescriptor.Comparer property.
+The descriptor is then added to the SortDescriptors collection.

 <ContentPage.Resources>